zzyzek/sandbox/ulhp/hc-umans-companion.md

 I don't have a good idea of why it's so, but the dependency graph and following a cycle along same oriented vectors, is, I believe, this idea, formalized.
-The dependecy graph maybe helps with proofs but, as far as I can tell, is a (complicated?) way of tracing out an alternating path or cycle in $G _ F$.
+The dependency graph maybe helps with proofs but, as far as I can tell, is a (complicated?) way of tracing out an alternating path or cycle in $G _ F$.

 ---